na-na-hi/renget/archive/sfbf5.md

 >\>"Yes..."
 >\>"Hmm, then my suspicions are true.
 I think all the malzeno hybrids are congregating at night somewhere.
 But what they're up to I have no clue."

-\>in typical fashion, shortly after Malzeno was discovered, it wasn't long before Malzeno hybrids started appearing in hunter society thanks to the efforts of the /trash/ fleet hunters
+%darkgreen%\>in typical fashion, shortly after Malzeno was discovered, it wasn't long before Malzeno hybrids started appearing in hunter society thanks to the efforts of the /trash/ fleet hunters
 \>some people begin to notice some strange going-ons since their appearance, though, like the hybrids all leaving their homes at the exact same time every night to go somewhere, or the strange surge of Rathalos-related capture quests and their increasingly specific objectives (such as restraining them with shibari-style bindings)
 \>a reporter for the Daily Hunt, alongside their trusty monstie partner, decides to dig into the mystery and makes a shocking discovery
 \>it turns out that the hybrids shared their feral parents' overwhelming love for Rathaloses and were all conspiring together by pooling time, resources, and zenny to put up tons a fake capture quests for the Kings of the Sky